Cirsium arizonicum, Arizona Thistle

 Habitat Preferences: Upper deserts, pine, pinyon-juniper and chaparral communities, sunny open areas, woodland openings and rocky slopes.

-Recorded Range: Arizona Thistle is found in the southwestern United States in AZ, CA, NM, NV and UT and in northwest Mexico.
-In Arizona, Arizona Thistle is found in higher elevations in the northern and southern parts of the state.
+Recorded Range: Arizona Thistle is found in the southwestern United States in AZ, CA, NM, NV and UT.
+In Arizona, it is found in higher elevations in the northern and southern parts of the state.
+It is also native to northwest Mexico.

 U.S. Weed Information: No data available.

-Comments: Arizona Thistle characteristics are variable across their relatively wide geographic range and five varieties have been described.
+Comments: Arizona Thistle characteristics are variable across their relatively wide geographic range with five varieties having been described.
+The type species is from the Babocomari, Arizona, and Santa Cruz, Sonora (Wright).